Phari Lapcha Peak Climbing

 History of Phari Lapcha Peak Climbing

 The first official climb of Phari Lapcha Peak in Nepal happened on May 19, 2003.
-Marcelo and Juliana Belo and their international mountaineering team, with help from experienced Nepalese Sherpas, reached the summit via the northwest ridge.
+Marcelo and Juliana Belo and their international mountaineering team, with help from experienced Nepalese Sherpas Climber Guide, reached the summit via the northwest ridge.
 They crossed steep snow slopes and glaciers along the way.
 This climb is considered the first permitted ascent and helped make Phari Lapcha a known destination for high-altitude trekking and Himalayan mountaineering.

 Phari Lapcha Peak Climbing Route and How to Reach It